ig3/srf/README.md

 Eventually an unseen card is presented for study for the first time, becoming a 'new' card.
-It is deemed to be a new card until its interval reaches the learning threshold (config.learningThreshold).
+It is deemed to be a new card until its interval reaches the learning threshold (config.stage1MaxInterval).

 At this stage, your ability to remember the card might be quite volatile.
 On the one hand, the novelty of it might make it easier to remember.
 On the